 C Cancellation reason How we inform applicants Can the applicant reapply a) The applicant requests cancellation.
 In writing by e-mail, SMS or letter Yes, and priority position retained if reapply within 28 days of cancellation b) The applicant's circumstances change, and they are no longer eligible or no longer qualify.
 In writing by e-mail or letter Subject to the reasons in the cancellation letter c) The applicant has not responded to a review of their application within 28 days of us asking.
 By pre warning applicants in the review e-mail, letter, and form.
 No further notification is given.
-Yes, and priority position retained if reapply within 28 days of cancellation d) In writing by e-mail or letter No unless there is a significant change in their circumstances and we will reassess.
+Yes, and priority position retained if reapply within 28 days of cancellation d) We find that the applicant has made a false or deliberately misleading statement, or to have withheld information in In writing by e-mail or letter No unless there is a significant change in their circumstances and we will reassess.